-Errol Norwitz, MD, PhD is the Louis Phaneuf Professor and Chair of Obstetrics and Gynecology at Tufts University School of Medicine and Tufts Medical Center.
+Errol Norwitz, MD, PhD is the Louis Phaneuf Professor and Chair of Obstetrics and Gynecology at Tufts University School of Medicine and Chief Scientific Officer at Tufts Medical Center.
 Dr. Norwitz is a specialist in maternal-fetal medicine.
 His research interests include the genetics of adverse pregnancy outcome and the molecular regulation of labor and delivery, both term and preterm.

 Dr. Norwitz is a former Rhodes Scholar.
 His research has been funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the March of Dimes.